Quality Control and Inspection for CNC Machined Parts

 What to include when you request tighter inspection control

-- Name the critical dimensions or features that must be reported
+- Name the critical dimensions, datums or features that must be reported

 - List the required documents such as material cert, dimensional report, COC or FAI